gluster/glusterfs/CONTRIBUTING.md

 2. Keep up-to-date
    - GlusterFS is a large project with many developers, so there would be one or the other patch everyday.
-   - It is critical for developer to be up-to-date with master repo to be Conflict-Free when PR is opened.
+   - It is critical for developer to be up-to-date with `devel` repo to be Conflict-Free when PR is opened.
    - Git provides many options to keep up-to-date, below is one of them
 ```
    git fetch upstream
-   git rebase upstream/master
+   git rebase upstream/devel
 ```
    - It is recommended you keep pushing to your repo every day, so you don't loose any work.
      - It can be done by `./rfc.sh` (or `git push origin HEAD:issueNNN`)